Form a Corporation in Arkansas

-It is required that you file your first annual statement of information within 90 days of your company incorporation.
-The statement of information can be filed with the state for a fee of $150.
+It is required that you file your first annual report once your company is incorporated.
+The annual report can be filed with the state for a fee.
 Your directors and officers will be listed in this document.
 For advice on Arkansas taxation, speak with a tax attorney or accountant.

 The General Stock Corporation is the most common type of corporation.
 It has an unlimited number of shareholders potential.
 Some businesses may choose to form a Close Corporation as well.
 This puts the limit of shareholders at 35 in the articles of incorporation.
 Finally, some professionals in Arkansas may choose to form a Professional Corporation.

 The forms supplied by Arkansas for download meet the minimum requirements of the Arkansas Corporations Code, but you can create your own to meet your specific needs.
 Your attorney may well draw up a document from scratch.